atulkakrana/PHASIS/README.md

 **3.** **revferno**: Predicts miRNAs triggers for PHAS locus using sPARTA miRNA-target predictions

-Please see phasTER [wiki] (https://github.com/atulkakrana/phasTER/wiki) for more details on installation, usage, output files and more.
+Please see phasTER [wiki] (https://github.com/atulkakrana/phasTER/wiki) for details on installation, usage, output files and more.

 author: kakrana@udel.edu